lxinjian-li/Hello_Word/README.md

 # Hello_Word
 test
+hello。
-hello,this is my first time in here.it's learning;
+this is my first time in here.it's learning;